-This activity allows them to learn about each other's problem solving styles and instructional development methods, it also introduces the members to each other.
+This activity allows them to learn about each other's problem solving styles and instructional development methods; it also introduces the members to each other.
 This method can also be used to introduce the ADDIE method to new trainers.
-Time — about 60 minutes.

 Finish the Sentence

 Go around the room and have each person complete one of these sentences (or something similar):

 - The best job I ever had was...